jsalvino/View-From-The-Streets/README.md

 # View From The Streets

-Using the Flickr API, this site accepts a city as input, and then returns photos from Flickr that are taggged with the city name, 'street', and 'b&w'.
+Using the Flickr API, this site accepts a city as input, and then returns photos from Flickr that are tagged with the city name, 'street', and 'b&w'.